NC

 Western Carolina University

-The curriculum of Western Carolina University’s bachelor of science degree in forensic science focuses heavily on mathematics and science, and includes courses in applied criminology, anthropology, chemistry, biology, physics, psychology, and clinical laboratory science.
-Before being accepted into this program, candidates must complete basic science courses, including general chemistry, organic chemistry, and general biology.
+The curriculum of Western Carolina University’s bachelor of science degree in forensic science focuses heavily on mathematics and science.
+It includes courses in applied criminology, anthropology, chemistry, biology, physics, psychology, and clinical laboratory science.
+Candidates must complete basic science courses before being accepted into this program, including general chemistry, organic chemistry, and general biology.

 This forensic science program offers a chemistry and biology concentration.
 Students in the biology concentration are prepared to work as DNA technicians at crime laboratories, while those in the chemistry concentration are prepared for analytical chemistry work in crime laboratories.
 Both concentrations encourage students to conduct research and present findings at conferences.